 Make sure unit is clean and completely dry.
-Lubricate conveyor chain at an interval of 10 hours of spreading, or at the end of each day of usage.
+With spreader empty, shut down spinners and run conveyor at 20 RPM.
+Lubricate conveyor chain via display through two full revolutions of conveyor.
+Lubricate every 10 hours of spreading, or at the end of each day's use.